Berri–UQAM station: Artwork

-There is also a piece of work located in the newer Sainte-Catherine entrance pavilion, by architect Gaétan Pelletier.
-The work is a statue of Mother Émilie Gamelin by Raoul Hunter, commemorating Place Émilie-Gamelin (also called Berri Square) in which the entrance is located.
+In the newer Sainte-Catherine entrance pavilion, a statue of Mother Émilie Gamelin by Raoul Hunter, commemorating Place Émilie-Gamelin (also called Berri Square) in which the entrance is located.
 The statue is owned by the City of Montreal.

 The most recent art piece put in place inside the station is the Wall of Peace on the concourse level of the Yellow Line.
 It consists of coloured metal plates bearing the word "peace" in multiple languages.